 In Ottawa's urban area, as in most urban municipalities, land use changes associated with development present one of the greatest threats to the protection, establishment and growth of the urban forest.
-As more of the city is converted to residential, commercial, industrial and institutional uses, along with related expansions in transportation and servicing networks, it becomes increasingly difficult to protect remaining trees and woodlands, and to find adequate and appropriate space to plant and restore these assets.
-At the site level, trees in urban areas must compete for space with built infrastructure, both above and below ground.
+As more of the city is converted to residential, commercial, industrial and institutional uses, along with related expansions in transportation and servicing networks, it becomes increasingly difficult to protect remaining trees and woodlands and to find adequate and appropriate space to plant and restore these assets.